Seldom-SE/seldom_state/README.md

 between entities, compared to managing mutually-exclusive components directly in your systems.

 A *state* is a component attached to an entity that defines its current behavior, such as `Jumping` or `Stunned`.
-A *trigger* is a type that checks information about entities in the world, such as `NearPosition` or `HealthBelowThreshold`.
+A *trigger* is a system that checks information about entities in the world, such as `near_position` or `health_below_threshold`.
 A *transition* links two states: one to transition from, and one to transition to; once a given trigger has occurred.
 A *state machine* is a component attached to an entity that keeps track of that entity's transitions, and automatically changes the entity's state according to those transitions.